Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 A portable generator can serve a multitude of purposes, thanks to its portability.
 Aside from keeping the lights on, it’ll come in handy more often than you think.
 Here are a few examples:

-- If you drive an electric car, a portable generator can serve as a mini-charging station
+- If you drive an electric car, this generator can serve as a mini-charging station

 - They eliminate the need for extension cords and batteries during DIY projects that involve power tools